zgrguric/Xahau-Dev-Contest/README.md

 ## Integration with Xahau Hooks 🔗

-Explain how your project integrates with Xahau Hooks.
+Explain how your project leverages Xahau or integrates Hooks.
 Provide details that demonstrate the integration and any specific features utilized.

 ## Mandatory Tweets 🐦